Can You Hear Me Now? A Benchmark for Long-Range Graph Propagation: Additional Experimental Analysis

 Figure~\ref{fig:diameterwise_appendix} reports, for the best configuration of each model (as selected during model selection), the test MAE across varying graph diameters for all tasks.
 This analysis highlights how different models handle increasingly long-range dependencies.

 For the \texttt{diam} task (\Cref{fig:ablation2_synth_diam}), most models show robust performance for small to moderate diameters, with a slight increase in MAE for very large diameters.
-Notably, GCN, GraphCON and GCNII architectures exhibits substantial degradation as diameter increases, suggesting poor scalability in capturing global structure on many message-passing steps.
-Again, non-dissipative architectures (\ie A-DGN, PH-DGN, and SWAN), DRew and GPS remain consistently accurate across all graph diameters, demonstrating their capacity to generalize across different graph scales.
+Notably, GCN, GraphCON and GCNII architectures exhibit substantial degradation as diameter increases, suggesting poor scalability in capturing global structure on many message-passing steps.
+Again, non-dissipative architectures (\ie A-DGN, PH-DGN, and SWAN), DRew, GPS, and GRIT remain consistently accurate across all graph diameters, demonstrating their capacity to generalize across different graph scales.
 Finally, we observe that models with lower generalization capabilities tend to bias their predictions towards the statistical mean of the dataset.
 Consequently, these models achieve low error rates in the central range, where the ground truth aligns with the mean, but show high errors at the tails, as they fail to distinguish graphs with extreme diameters from the average case.

 The \texttt{ecc} task (\Cref{fig:ablation2_synth_ecc}) reveals a characteristic U-shaped curve.
 Performance improves as diameter increases from small to moderate values, and deteriorates again for very large graphs.
-Here, all models follow a similar trend, although A-DGN and GPS tend to dominate in the optimal range.
-This patterns is highly correlated with the node eccentricity distribution depicted in \Cref{fig:synth_statistics}, as it follows a non-uniform distribution, creating an inverse relationship between sample frequency and error.
+Here, all models follow a similar performance pattern that is highly correlated with the node eccentricity distribution depicted in \Cref{fig:synth_statistics}, creating an inverse relationship between sample frequency and error.
 In particular, in the center of the plot, it is possible to see the GNNs that learn the dominant pattern; in addition, simply predicting values close to the statistical mean minimizes the expected loss in this dense region, and results in a lower error.
-Conversely, graph exhibiting lower eccentricities are statistically less frequent, leading to a noticeable degradation of the performance across extreme values.
+Conversely, graphs exhibiting lower eccentricities are statistically less frequent, leading to a noticeable degradation of the performance across extreme values.